exynos5420/android_device_samsung_v1awifi/README.md

-SM-P900 device repo for CyangenMod.
+SM-P900 device repo for CyanogenMod.